rithikagangishetty/CalendarApp/README.md

 Before you begin, ensure you have the following prerequisites in place:

-1. **Node.js**: Make sure you have Node.js installed.
-You can download it from the [official Node.js website](https://nodejs.org/).

-2. **MongoDB**: You need to have MongoDB installed for database setup.
+1. **MongoDB**: You need to have MongoDB installed for database setup.
 If you haven't installed MongoDB yet, please follow the instructions on the [MongoDB website](https://www.mongodb.com/) to get it up and running.